microsoft/presidio/docs/anonymizer/adding_anonymizers.md

 ## Extending the anonymizer for additional PII anonymizations:

-1. Under the path presidio_anonymizr/anonymizers
+1. Under the path presidio_anonymizr/anonymizers create  new python class implemeting the abstract [Anonymizer](https://github.com/microsoft/presidio/blob/main/presidio-anonymizer/presidio_anonymizer/anonymizers/anonymizer.py) class
 2. Create a new file based on `Anonymizer`
 3. Implement the methods:
     - `anonymize` - gets the data and returns a new text expected to replace the old one.